 If we answered with some, “off the wall” idea of why we were suggesting some action or place, he would explain why or why not that may not be the best approach.
 He was always great about not making us feel dumb or stupid but explained to us his reasoning.
 I always admired how he would do that.
-How he could make me not feel dumb for tying a rope to my reel and rod so when I would try to go for distance with my cast and end up throwing my reel and rod in the lake, the rope would save my fishing trip from coming to a very quick end.
+How he could make me not feel dumb for tying a rope to my reel and rod so when I would try to go for distance with my cast (I was still learning how to fish) and end up throwing my reel and rod in the lake, the rope would save my fishing trip from coming to a very quick end.
 True story.

 Dad was always great about making you feel like you were part of the team, not just an aggravation.
 He was at teaching me and my brother how to do everything we did with him.